 How the students are treated – and whether they feel well serviced or neglected – can make or break their overall feeling about a university and whether they want to apply or reject the school.
 A chatbot on a university website can be programmed to talk about what makes the school so unique and why it would be a great place to go, enabling students to click on a topic to learn more.

 Once they decide to apply, students typically have a lot of questions.
-Chatbots can help guide them through the admissions process, which often involves an extensive application with lots of supporting materials.
+Chatbots in higher education can help guide them through the admissions process, which often involves an extensive application with lots of supporting materials.
 Similarly, they can get help with the many questions they typically have when applying for financial aid.

 But even after students apply, are accepted and decide to attend, the process is still not over.
 Universities lose some of the incoming class to “summer melt,” when accepted students change their minds and don’t end up attending the school.
 Georgia State University decided to develop a chatbot that could reach out to students who had enrolled via text messages with reminders and key information during the summer before they attend.
 It also answered questions about the dorm, financial aid, tuition, etc. The school found that the chatbot reduced the summer melt by over 21 percent compared to students in a control group.